MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Designing for infrastructure scalability is the process of creating an architecture that can handle increasing demands and workload by adding or adjusting resources as needed.
 It involves planning and implementing solutions that can scale horizontally or vertically to accommodate growth.
 When you design a workload to be scalable, it can effectively distribute the workload across multiple resources, which prevents bottlenecks and maximizes resource utilization.

+##### Avoid singletons

-**Avoid singletons.** You should avoid the use of a single, centralized resource for the entire workload.
+You should avoid the use of a single, centralized resource for the entire workload.
 Instead, distribute your workload across multiple resources for better scalability, fault tolerance, and performance.
 Explore some specific examples and design considerations to avoid singletons in workload resources:

 - *[Queue-based load leveling](/azure/architecture/patterns/queue-based-load-leveling)*: Instead of relying on a single queue to process messages, consider partitioning the workload across multiple queues to distribute the processing load.
 It provides better scalability and parallel processing.